archu87/NDM/README.md

 <a href="#Protocol">
 # Protocol
 <p align="justify"> Step by step process for NDM gene analysis.
-After identification of presence of NDM the whole genome sequencing of bacteria have been done using Illumina sequencing. </p>
+After identification of presence of NDM by wet lab; the whole genome sequencing of bacteria have been done using Illumina sequencing. </p>
 <ul>
 <li>Step 1: Quality check of raw data using FastQC tool.</li>
 <li>Step 2: Run SPADES for assembly purpose.</li>